New England Journal of Medicine April 12, 2007

 Bottom Line

-The COURAGE trial demonstrated that in patients with stable coronary artery disease, the addition of percutaneous coronary intervention (PCI) to optimal medical therapy (OMT) does not reduce the risk of death or non-fatal myocardial infarction compared to OMT alone.
+In patients with stable coronary artery disease, an initial strategy of percutaneous coronary intervention added to optimal medical therapy did not reduce the risk of death or nonfatal myocardial infarction compared to optimal medical therapy alone.

 Key Findings